Tonyhaoyu/DH110-TonyXiong/assignment03/README.md

 Preference: people who enjoy traveling and who use online tools to help them plan their travel
 Expertise: N/A
 Mainstream vs extreme: mainstream users are preferred
+### In which context (where, why) would the users do that activity?
+People who browse online would inevitably use different navigation methods to find the information they want, and this process happens on a daily basis.
+For traveling purposes, especially those related to Hawaii, would come less often.
+Users might want to find ticket information, recreational information (surfing, boating, etc) and weather reports for satefy reasons.
+### What do/did the users usually do in order to complete that activity?
+Users typically use a variety of methods to complete the navigation activity.
+Some of the most common ones including searching, which often involves typing keywords into search bars to find relevent information.
+Another approach users take is making educated guesses and clicking to see where the call-to-action takes them, and if they don't land on the right page or find the right information, they would try clicking somewhere else.

 ## Step 03: Pick an qualitative research method
 Interview in context will be the main research method used in this study.